Hammad-Ejaz/CRM/README.md

 Project Title: CRM
-Project Name:The main aim of this application is to streamline the process of communication between company and the buyer.
+Project Name:CRM for Real Estate project description:The main aim of this application is to streamline the process of communication between company and the buyer.
 The application helps the buyer to find the real estate of his interest in very short period of time and at a very good price.
 Application keeps the track of the communication between buyer and the seller.
 Software roles is that it keeps the all details of the property (like a person